You want smart political talk without the meltdowns?

 What did the CIA director Brennan know?

-And what other low level people, a relatively low-level people like Evelyn Farkas, why did she know so much about it?
+And what other low-level people, or relatively low-level people like Evelyn Farkas, why did she know so much about it?

 And who else has information about it?

-I mean, who went into you just can't get intelligence like this, raw intelligence, without signing in and out in a secure area, which is why Devin Nunes, when he was contacted by the White House counsel, that in fact it was information that showed that the Trump transition team was surveilled how to go to a secure area.
+I mean, who went into, you just can't get intelligence like this, raw intelligence, without signing in and out in a secure area, which is why Devin Nunes, when he was contacted by the White House counsel, that in fact there was information that showed that the Trump transition team was surveilled, had to go to a secure area.

 In that case, the White House.

-Why, as I expected it and and suspected at the time, is because we have good people in the intelligence community.
+Why, as I expected and suspected at the time, is because we have good people in the intelligence community.

 Not everybody's happy that this intelligence process of gathering is being misused and abused by political operatives for the purpose of discrediting, delegitimizing, and hurting on every level possible an incoming administration.